andysylvester/drummer-outline-renderers/README.md

 ## Installation

 To get a copy of the script, first open my sharedScripts OPML file in Drummer (http://drummer.scripting.com/AndySylvester99/sharedScripts.opml ) using the File → Open URL menu item and copy the script headline “twoLevelOutlineRenderer” to your Scripts menu outline.
 To open the Scripts menu outline, go to the File → Special files → Scripts menu item.
-Once you have pasted the script, you should see “TwoLevelOutlineRenderer” appear in your Scripts menu.
+Once you have pasted the script, you should see “twoLevelOutlineRenderer” appear in your Scripts menu.

 ## Use